-As well as being popular with people looking for a beach holiday, it is also a favourite with hikers who enjoy exploring the rugged cliffs and mountainous region which forms a backdrop to Benissa.
+As well as being popular with people looking for a beach holiday, it is also a favourite with hikers who enjoy exploring the rugged cliffs and mountainous region forming a backdrop to Benissa.

 Benissa has six pretty beaches which are perfect for sunbathing, swimming or snorkeling.
 Les Bassetes Bay has great views of the Ifach rock in nearby Calpe.
 Els Pinets Cove is a safe place which is ideal for families with children.
 The jetty and promenade at L’Advocat beach is great for an evening stroll.
 La Fustera beach has fine natural sand, crystal-clear waters and is surrounded by sea-grass meadows.
 Nearby is La Fustera cove standing 10 metres high where you can enjoy a magnificent view of the Benissa coast as well as the Ifach rock.

-La Llobella cove is quiet and unspoilt which is perfect for swimming or snorkeling.
-El Baladrar cove is protected from the easterly winds with a 30 metre high cliff providing shelter.
-Its shallow waters and vast sea life make it perfect for swimming or snorkeling.
+La Llobella cove is quiet and unspoilt which is perfect for swimming or snorkelling.
+El Baladrar cove is protected from the easterly winds with a 30-metre high cliff providing shelter.
+Its shallow waters and vast sea life make it perfect for swimming or snorkelling.

 If you are looking for something a little more challenging, Benissa’s wild and rough landscape should be up to the mark.
 There are several routes along the Bernia, La Solana, Olta and Malla Verda mountains.
 You can go hiking, horse-riding, cycling or climbing.
 Don’t forget your camera as there are some stunning views and scenery to enjoy along the way.